karic-kenan/kotlin-primer/docs/conditions.md

 #### 2. If as an Expression

-Now, here's something cool about Kotlin—`if` statements can be used as expressions, meaning they can return a value that we can assign to a variable.
+Now, here's something cool about Kotlin - `if` statements can be used as expressions, meaning they can return a value that we can assign to a variable.

 ```kotlin
 // Expression evaluated for different conditions